 1. 1 BY ONE Dummy Simulator

-This fake television light is made by a not so well company called 1 BY ONE.
+This fake television light is made by a relatively unknown company called 1 BY ONE.

-This is a model that can be wall-mounted and has an adjustable tilt to set things up just right.
+It’s a model that can be wall-mounted and has an adjustable tilt to set things up.

-The built-in LEDs mimic the changing intensities, fades, color changes, and swells of a real television.
-There are thousands of possible ways that the color of the lights combines, and it even displays color changes that can mimic the motion of an action sequence, for example.
+The built-in LEDs mimic the changing intensities, fades, color changes, and real television swells.
+There are thousands of possible ways that the color of the lights combines, and it displays color changes that can mimic the motion of an action sequence, for example.

 The light comes with both a wall plug and a USB cable so you can hook it up to an external power source if you need to.
-It doesn’t use a whole lot of power and will run for as long as you need it to and then some.
+It doesn’t use a whole lot of power and will run for as long as you need it to.

 2. Hydreon FTV-10-UK

-The FTV-10 by Hydreon Corporation comes equipped with 12 bright LED lights that mimic the light of a 40-inch LCD HDTV.
+The FTV-10 by Hydreon Corporation comes equipped with 12 bright LED lights that mimic a 40-inch LCD TV.

-A polished chrome reflector enhances the effect of the flickers, swells, and color changes to give the light show an authentic television look.
+A polished chrome reflector enhances the flickering effect, swells, and color changes to give the light show an authentic television look.

 The device comes with a 5-foot power chord, so all you need to do is plug it in and turn it on.

 A built-in timer allows you to either select having the light run for four hours or seven hours, starting once the item detects when the sun has gone down.
-It doesn’t have to be all that dark for the item to work, though, so it might turn on a little earlier than expected.
+It doesn’t have to be all that dark for the thing to work, so it might turn on slightly earlier than expected.

 3. 4VWIN Burglar Deterrent TV Device

-Having 20 LEDs, the dummy TV light by 4VWIN is a compact device that mimics the brightness of a 42-inch television.
+Having 20 LEDs, the dummy TV light by 4VWIN is a compact device that mimics the a 42-inch television’s brightness.